I've got to be honest with you...

 So, along with the great qualities of being lightweight, compact, and reflecting heat well...

 There are a hand-full of downsides to cheap emergency blankets we need to cover to determine the best way to use them in a survival situation.

 First things first:

-A high-quality emergency bivy is thicker than an emergency blanket plus has heat sealed seams on 3 sides locking out wind, rain, and snow.
+A high-quality emergency bivy is thicker than an emergency blanket plus has sealed seams on 3 sides preventing heat loss and locking out wind, rain, and snow.

 You can try rolling up burrito-style to lock out inclement weather and cold... but you're just not going to get comfortable and eventually, something always gets through.

 What comes with a low price point is often lower quality, and that tends to hold true with cheap emergency blankets.